Tim-hyx/InsiderSherpa/README.md

 # InsiderSherpa
-Some projects did in InsiderSherpa.
+Some projects done in InsiderSherpa.